 Trump-voter bashing just makes us look bad—and the superiority is very unbecoming.

-So this looking down at Trump voters is making us as bad as what we say we’re against.
+So looking down at Trump voters is making us as bad as what we say we’re against.
 Weird how that works.

 And by the way, liberals, no, it most certainly is not okay to talk of doing Trump voters harm in any way.
 And I mean crap like flattening tires and all those cute, funny little sabotage-y things people are talking about on the internet.
 You know who you are.
 Because since when do two wrongs make a right.